BettyNutz/mincraft_world_mod/README.md

 - The container will take a few moments to start.
 Once it's up, your Minecraft server will be ready to use.

 ---

-You can copy and paste this markdown into your README file on GitHub.